-The campus of the Dallas Institute of Humanities and Culture, comprising the Main House, Stroud House, Cour Regard, and Nancy Cain Conference Center has a long history of engagement with the arts and civic life of the city.
+The campus of the Dallas Institute of Humanities and Culture, comprising of Thomas Hall, the newly renovated Stroud House, Cour Regard, and Nancy Cain Marcus Conference Center (soon to be Cain Robertson Hall, after renovations) has a long history of engagement with the arts and civic life of the city.

 During the mid-1800s the site of the Dallas Institute was owned by J.M.
 Howell, whose interest in horticulture led him to open Howell’s Dallas Nursery.
 Howell dreamt of giving Dallas more shade and called his nursery an “experimental orchard.”
 Wanting to see what plants were best suited for the climate, he imported the first commercial shipment of plants into the state of Texas.
 He discovered that peaches and blackberries grew well in the arid climate and he is credited with starting the agricultural production of these fruits.